 - Remove jewellery before coming into contact with chlorine or hair dye

 Cleaning an antique diamond ring

-Few things are as beautiful as a sparkling diamond ring – but sometimes a good clean is required to get them back to their best.
+Few things are as beautiful as a sparkling vintage diamond engagement ring – but sometimes a good clean is required to get them back to their best.

 To dislodge dirt from a diamond ring, put the ring in a tea strainer and let it sit in a mix of carbonated water with washing up liquid, before using a soft toothbrush to gently work at it.

 Never use chemicals like bleach or chlorine with gold.
 Do not use baking soda or powder cleaners.
 And remember, if in doubt, take it to a professional jeweller to be cleaned by an expert.